 Don’t blame the workers, says Tony Benn

-Trade and Industry Minister Tony Benn (above) at the engineering union’s annual policy-making conference in Blackpool said in a speech: ‘Attempts to blame workers for the state of the company are superficial, offensive and do not merit serious consideration.
+Trade and Industry Minister Tony Benn (above) gave a speech to the Amalgamated Union of Engineering Workers annual policy-making conference at Blackpool in which he said: ‘Attempts to blame workers for the state of the company are superficial, offensive and do not merit serious consideration.
 The real fault is a chronic lack of investment over many years.
 The Ryder Report has identified this lack in the manufacturing industry as having brought one of Britain’s greatest firms almost to its knees.

 ‘The choice now is to pull out of the British motor industry involving directly 160,000 jobs and affecting nearly a million jobs altogether – or to undertake a major re-equipment programme involving public ownership and a major advance in industrial democracy.’